kloggy/HA-Irrigation-Version2/README.md

 Also, being early 2020 many of us found ourselves with too much time on our hands due to the Corona virus so it seemed like a perfect project to pass some of the time.

-All that time did not necessarily work in its favour though and this project has possibly ended up growing organically rather than through good design.
-Furthermore as I learnt new techniques in Lovelace this became as much a project about the user interface as it did about the irrigation.
+As I was writing it I was also learning new techniques in Lovelace from the forum so this became as much a project about the user interface as it did about the irrigation.

+But...
 I am by no means a Javascript or CSS programmer so there may well be things I (or you) can improve on at some point in the future.

-Version 1 was designed around a Sonoff 4ch but for Version 2, I will use an 8 relay board controlled with an ESP32.
+Version 1 was designed around a Sonoff 4ch but for Version 2 I will use an 8 relay board controlled with an ESP32.
 This in itself should make little difference as ultimately all the package does is turn switches on and off.

-This package has been designed with two scheduled cycles per day with each cycle having up to eight zones.
-The number of zones can be configured from the UI and like Version 1, if more zones are needed some of the 'globals' need to be replicated (but I have not tried this).

-All zones can bescheduled to run on any days of the week.
+This package has been designed with two scheduled cycles per day with each cycle having up to eight zones and all zones can be scheduled to run on any day(s) of the week.

 A manual cycle is also provided.

 The watering times can be automatically adjusted based on rainfall and temperature and whilst I think this has been improved in Version 2, as in Version 1 this is quite experimental.
-It is different to (better than) Version 1 in that both the rainfall and temperature adjustments can be turned on or off independently of each other and separately for each cycle and the sensors used can easily be configured to be any weather source you choose.
+It is different to (better than) Version 1 in that both the rainfall and temperature adjustments can be turned on or off independently of each other and separately for each cycle and the sensors can easily be configured to use any weather source you choose.

 Almost everything can be set from the UI including the friendly names of cycles and zones.
-Tap/click on most fields to change them in a pop-up (but remember that if you have several browser tabs open the pop-ups may appear on a different tab!).
+Tap/click on fields to change them in a pop-up (but remember that if you have several browser tabs open the pop-ups may appear on a different tab!).

 __Note -__ Extensive use is made of `!include` to avoid code repetition.
 You need to replicate the folder structure in order for it to work.
-You can change the lovelace code if it suits you and so have your own folder structure but I can't help if you choose to do that.
+You can change the lovelace code if it suits you to have your own folder structure but I can't help if you choose to do that.

-As it stands you need a `lovelace` folder and the folder that your packages are in.
+As it stands you need a `lovelace` folder and of course the usual folder that your packages are in.

+(See the following documentation for [packages](https://www.home-assistant.io/docs/configuration/packages/) and [Lovelace](https://www.home-assistant.io/lovelace/dashboards-and-views/)).

 --------------